Tom Brady has a coach—Todd Bowles of the Bucs.

 You want to double your production?
 It will mean getting your team on board.
 It will mean crafting your value statement into a vision that your whole team can see.

 And then laying out the step-by-step path that will get you to that goal.

-But luckily, you don’t have to reinvent that wheel, cuz whew!
+But luckily, you don’t have to reinvent that wheel, because whew!
 We already did that.

 And we documented all the processes and best practices you need to either double your production or work half as much as you do today.

-Our practice management consulting– which we call success coaching–is a process of growing your business by implementing the 118 best practices that have helped to build some of the industry’s most successful advisors.
+Our success coaching is a process of growing your business by implementing the 118 best practices that have helped to build some of the industry’s most successful advisors.

 You might wonder, “How did we get all these best practices?”

 The answer requires a little bit of a humble brag.